Lawyer for Bicycle Accident in Ellisville, MO

 - Pedestrians not paying attention

-While most bike accidents happen at intersections, a National Transport Safety Board report found that accidents on the side of the road do more damage because both the motor vehicle and bicycle are traveling at higher speeds.
-Your Ellisville, MO bike accident lawyer at Halvorsen Klote will perform an exhaustive investigation into your accident to determine the cause of your injuries and who we need to seek compensation from.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report found that accidents on the side of the road do more damage because the speeds are higher than at intersections because of stop signs, traffic lights or turning vehicles.
+Your Ellisville, MO bike accident lawyer at Halvorsen Klote will carry out a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.

 What Are Common Injuries from Ellisville, MO Bicycle Accidents?